Scaling Out-of-Distribution Detection for Real-World Settings: Conclusion

 \section{Conclusion}

-We scaled out-of-distribution detection to more realistic, large scale data with extensive experiments on over 10 methods and baselines across three large-scale problems settings.
-On high-resolution multi-class image datasets, we identified an issue faced by existing baselines and proposed the maximum logit detector as a natural solution.
-We also investigated using multi-label classifiers for OOD detection and established an experimental setup for this previously unexplored setting.
-Finally, we introduced the CAOS benchmark for anomaly segmentation.
-The CAOS benchmark consists of diverse, naturally-integrated anomalous objects in driving scenes.
+We scaled out-of-distribution detection to settings with thousands of classes and high-resolution images.
+We identified an issue faced by the MSP baseline and proposed the maximum logit detector as a natural solution.
+We introduced the Species dataset to enable more controlled experiments without class overlap and also investigated using multi-label classifiers for OOD detection, establishing an experimental setup for this previously unexplored setting.
+Finally, we introduced the CAOS benchmark for anomaly segmentation, consisting of diverse, naturally-integrated anomalous objects in driving scenes.
 Baseline methods on the CAOS benchmark substantially improve on random guessing but are still lacking, indicating potential for future work.
 Interestingly, the MaxLogit detector also provides consistent and significant gains in the multi-label and anomaly segmentation settings, thereby establishing it as a new baseline in place of the maximum softmax probability baseline on large-scale OOD detection problems.
-In all, we we hope that our simple baseline and our new OOD segmentation benchmark will enable further research on out-of-distribution detection for real-world safety-critical environments.
+In all, we we hope that our contributions will enable further research on out-of-distribution detection for real-world safety-critical environments.\looseness=-1